Feynman Categories: Feynman transform, the (co)bar construction and Master Equations

-\begin{definition} A graded Feynman category $\FF$ is a Feynman category with a degree function such that there is a free $\SS_n$ action on the set $C_n(A,B)$ for every $A$ and $B$ in $\F$ which satisfies the following additional criteria: \begin{itemize} \item The $\SS_n$ action preserves composition class. \item If $\phi$ is a sequence with no morphisms of degree $>1$, the $\SS_n$ action is transitive on the representatives of the composition class of $\phi$. \item The $\SS_n$ action respects composition of sequences, considering $\SS_n\times\SS_m\subset \SS_{n+m}$. \end{itemize}
+which sends composition of sequences to composition of morphisms.
+Explicitly this means: \begin{itemize} \item The $\SS_n$ action preserves composition class. \item If $\phi$ is a sequence with no morphisms of degree $>1$, the $\SS_n$ action is transitive on the representatives of the composition class of $\phi$. \item The $\SS_n$ action respects composition of sequences, considering $\SS_n\times\SS_m\subset \SS_{n+m}$. \end{itemize}

-A graded Feynman category is called quadratic if the underlying degree function is proper. \end{definition}
+A graded Feynman category is called cubical if the underlying degree function is proper. \end{definition}

 Let us make several remarks about graded Feynman categories.
-First, note that graded Feynman categories are common; the Feynman categories for non-unital operads, cyclic operads, modular operads are all graded, in fact quadratic.
-The unital and non-connected versions are no longer quadratic but are still graded Feynman categories.
+First, note that graded Feynman categories are common; the Feynman categories for non-unital operads, cyclic operads, properads, and modular operads are all graded, in fact cubical.
+The unital and non-connected versions are no longer cubical but are still graded Feynman categories, see Example \ref{cubicalex}.

 Second, if $\FF$ is graded, then for $\op{O}\in\vmodsc$ we may regard the free $\oper$ $F(\op{O})$ as being graded, i.e. $F(\op{O})\in \fops_{\C^\Z}$, with the grading induced from that of $Mor(\F)$.
 This grading will support a differential in the (co)bar construction and the Feynman transform.